ssjshields/archetype-counter/.github/README.md

 > Set whether the Counter retains priority over the PokeMMO window or not

-> Ignore the Windows operating system language
+> Ignore the Windows operating system language (use when the operating system language does not match in-game language.)

 ### Total Current Counts
 > Displays the count between all seen monsters for a total count